Options

 Using the CLI

-# Minify whitespace only
+# Single option - minify whitespace only

-bunup src/index.ts --minify-whitespace
+bunup --minify-whitespace

 // Configure individual options